|

 *The

-Beatles Live---Revive the original concept of the live project that
+Beatles Live (Film Project)---Revive the original concept of the

-plinking guitars into a hot ensemble, documenting everything from The
+Beatles from kids plinking guitars into a hot ensemble, documenting

-McCartney.
+material owned by McCartney.
 No one could do this better than Jackson.
-Movie and boxed set.
+Movie

 *Magical Mystery Tour film, Special Edition---Yes, the knock on this